A-M-Alizadeh/SmartHome2024/Project/readMe.md

 pip install -e .
 ```

+For Docker if you get a Permission Denied -> do chmod +x dockerRunner.sh in folders
 you might need to use `pip3` instead of `pip`
 This command installs the project as an editable package, allowing you to import modules seamlessly from any script within the project.